 A powerful web scraper, such as Price2Spy, doesn’t come only with price monitoring functionality.
 Equally important are the functions of extracting additional product data, matching your own products against your competitors’ products, and repricing itself.

-All of this is important because you need accurate and up-to-date data before you act.
+All of this is important because you need accurate and up-to-date virtual data room providers before you act.
 Data is required because smart pricing is essentially a reactive approach.
 After certain market changes occur, you decide how you’ll act about them.